-As you can see, I’ve recently started writing more frequently.
-I want to do this because I often have thoughts which I’d like to explore and develop further, but rarely do.
-I find writing hard because it forces me to organise my thoughts and look at how substantial they really are, or aren’t.
+I’ve started writing more frequently.
+I want to do this because I often have thoughts which I’d like to explore and develop further but rarely do.
+Writing forces me to organise my thoughts and look at how substantial they really are, or aren’t.

-I realised that the blogs I remembered most were focussed and unapologetic about their priorities.
+The blogs I remember most are focussed and unapologetic about their priorities.
 Most of them have a lot of text and do not focus on design.
-They make it easy to read text, and don’t spend time or attention on header images or styling.
+They make it easy to read content and don’t spend time or attention on header images or styling.

 Before I redesigned this blog I had default settings that asked me to supply an image for each post, and for a summary, and a suggested tweet.
-None of it was necessary, and whilst they all tried to make the blog better they ended up making it worse because they added complexity and distracted from the main thing.
+None of it was necessary and whilst they all tried to make the blog better they ended up making it harder to write.
+These peripheral features added complexity and distracted from the main thing.

-These features are still there if I want to use them, but they are not set up to be used by default anymore.
-They’ve been moved to the background, and if I forget they exist then that is OK - it just shows they weren’t as important in practice as I thought they would be.
+They’re are still there if I want to use them but they are not set up to be used by default anymore.
+They’ve been moved to the background and if I forget they exist then that’s OK - it just shows they weren’t as important in practice as I thought they would be.
 I was probably just having fun adding new features and working out how to build them.

 You Ain’t Gonna Need It, mate.

-- wikipedia article, and some extenal validation ↩
+- Wikipedia article, and some external validation. ↩

-- and also, that asking the right question is more important than finding the right answer.
+- A complimentary notion is that asking the right question is more important than finding the right answer.
 I guess asking the right question is always necessary, but finding the right answer is only sometimes sufficient.
 Sometimes you can get the answer a bit wrong if you asked the right question, and still get enough benefits to avoid the problem. ↩